Mental Health Networks

 The Network is free to join and open to anyone with an interest in loneliness and social isolation in mental health, including researchers, people with lived experience, community organisations, policy makers, mental health charities and members of the public.

-The network was launched in December 2018 and is one of eight UKRI-funded researcher networks.
-It brings together researchers, health practitioners, charities, people with lived experience of mental ill health, and other organisations to address important mental health research questions.
-Researchers include clinical researchers, psychologists, social scientists, neuroscientists and specialists in the arts and in digital innovations.
+In order to address important research questions we have brought together researchers, health practitioners, charities, people with lived experience of mental health problems, loneliness and social isolation, and other organisations.
+Researchers include clinical researchers, psychologists, social scientists, neuroscientists and specialists in the arts, the built environment and in digital innovations.
+We will be continuing to grow this network.

 - how mental health and social connections relate to each other

-- whether tackling loneliness is a potential way of improving the mental health of our population
+- whether tackling loneliness is a potential way of improving the population’s mental health

 - how to reduce loneliness among people living with mental health problems.

-We have funding currently up to Summer 2022.
-In this time, we will be:
+Currently, we have funding up to Summer 2022.
+During this time, we will be:

 - Mapping the evidence that is already available and the research in progress in this area